Blog Posts

 Figure 3: Countries of registration for all of the Fund’s holdings within three layers of ownership.
 Note that the firms designated on watchlists appear in our dataset as having a presence in that jurisdiction.
 Source: Sayari Graph.

-Some of the fund’s overseas investments operate in industries outside of tech.
+Some overseas investments operate in industries outside of tech.
 For example, the Big Fund owns seven percent of Shanghai Wanye Enterprise Co.
-Ltd., a property development company that manages real estate and hotels.
-Shanghai Wanye also owns a semiconductor research subsidiary, according to its company website.
+Ltd., a property developer.
+Surprisingly, Shanghai Wanye owns a semiconductor research subsidiary, according to its company website.
 Shanghai Wanye has a subsidiary registered in California, Wanye International Inc.

 The Big Fund also co-owns companies alongside U.S. firms.
 For example, VeriSilicon Microelectronics (Shanghai) Co.
-Ltd. has investment from the Big Fund, Intel and VantagePoint, a U.S.-based venture capital firm.
-VeriSilicon focuses on semiconductor design and has a subsidiary in California, as well as a research and development center in Texas.
+Ltd. has investment from the Big Fund, Intel, and VantagePoint, a U.S.-based venture capital firm.
+VeriSilicon focuses on semiconductor design and has a subsidiary in California, as well as an R&D center in Texas.

 The Big Fund both owns and is owned by companies that the U.S. has identified as Chinese military companies.

-These companies collectively own about ten percent of the Big Fund.
-(CETC employs researchers that work specifically on dual-use applications for technology, and China Mobile has built telecom infrastructure on militarized artificial islands in the South China Sea.)
+These companies own about ten percent of the Big Fund.
+CETC researches dual-use technology, while China Mobile has built infrastructure on militarized islands in the South China Sea.

 In addition, the Big Fund owns shares in at least half a dozen other Chinese military companies identified by the U.S. government, including Semiconductor Manufacturing International Corporation (SMIC) and its subsidiaries.
-The U.S. Department of Commerce named SMIC as a “military end user” in 2020 and imposed export restrictions on the corporation.
+The U.S. Department of Commerce named SMIC as a “military end user” in 2020 and imposed export restrictions.

 The Fund also co-owns companies alongside named Chinese military companies.
 For example, the Big Fund owns 15 percent of the Shanghai Zhaoxin Investment Management Center.
 Shanghai Zhaoxin’s majority shareholder is SMIC Juyuan Equity Investment Management, one of SMIC’s investment arms.